- About Us

 - Contact Us

-Despite those gains, between 390,000 and 500,000 California children remain uninsured.
+Every child in California in every classroom and playground is eligible for public or private health insurance.
+Thanks in large part to Medi-Cal, the Children’s Health Insurance Program (CHIP), the Affordable Care Act (ACA), and the Health4All Kids regardless of immigration status program, 97 percent of California children now have health coverage.
+Half of all children in California — more than five million children — are covered by Medicaid and CHIP, together in California known as Medi-Cal.
+However, despite those gains, between 100,000-200,000 California children remain uninsured.
 Providing health coverage for children has numerous benefits in the short- and long-term.
-Children with health coverage get regular care that can help avoid costly hospitalizations and the long-term health consequences of treatable conditions.
+Children with health coverage can get regular care to maximize development and to help avoid costly hospitalizations and the long-term health consequences of treatable conditions.
 Covered children also learn better in school and have higher educational attainment.
-We work to ensure every child in California has access to affordable health coverage.
+We work to ensure every child in California has access to comprehensive, pediatric-appropriate affordable health coverage.

-CDF-CA advocates for improved eligibility and enrollment systems, as well as outreach and education efforts to ensure all children who are eligible for affordable coverage get enrolled and stay enrolled.
-CDF-CA also works locally through partnerships with school districts in Los Angeles County to develop school-based strategies to identify uninsured children and connect them with health coverage.
+CDF-CA advocates for improved eligibility, enrollment, and retainment systems, as well as outreach and education efforts to ensure all children who are eligible for affordable coverage get enrolled and stay enrolled.

-Together, Medi-Cal and the Children’s Health Insurance Program (CHIP) have cut the rate of uninsured children in California by half over the last decade, and today the programs provide comprehensive, affordable health coverage to more than half of California children.
-CDF-CA works to protect and build upon those gains by defending Medi-Cal and CHIP from cuts at the federal and state levels, and advocating for additional investments in children’s coverage.
+Together, Medicaid and the Children’s Health Insurance Program (CHIP) (known collective in California as Medi-Cal) have cut the rate of uninsured children in California by half over the last decade.
+Today, Medi-Cal provides comprehensive, affordable health coverage to more than half of all California children, including 180,000 children enrolled as a result of Health4All Kids implemented in 2016.
+CDF-CA works to protect and build upon those gains by defending Medicaid and CHIP from cuts at the federal and state levels, and advocating for additional investments in children’s coverage.